sociomantic-tsunami/microbe/README.md

 [![Join the chat at https://gitter.im/sociomantic/microbe](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/sociomantic/microbe?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 microbe is a javascript library to aid in DOM manipulation as well as facilitating events, object observation, and data binding.
+It uses the micro character ( µ ) that is accessible in:

++ osx: alt-m
++ windows: alt+0181
++ linux: alt gr+m or alt+230

 microbe aims to be modular and expandable.
 It’s separated into several modules: